 To start with, T-Mobile is one of the best carriers in the United States.
 From having affordable plans to having good network coverage across the United States, there are is an array of benefits one can reap once he or she joins this carrier’s network.
 As a result, nearly 90% of American residents use this carrier’s services.
 Previously known as Cingular, AT&T was the first carrier to introduce the EDGE protocol in America.
-This actually happened in 2003 as a method of building on the GSM protocol.
+This happened in 2003 as a method of building on the GSM protocol.

 First and foremost, EDGE is the acronym for Enhanced Data Rates for GSM Evolution.
 In simple terms, this is a 2G network that allows you to transfer data faster on GSM networks.
 When it comes to cellular technology, EDGE technology is quite old and outdated.

 Compared to other technologies, this one is quite slow as it has download speeds of 135kbps.
-However, when it got launched, it used to be one of the cutting-edge technologies that one could ever imagine.
-However, with the introduction of 3G, 4G LTE and 5G networks, this one has become a lesser preference for many people living in the United States.
+However, when it got launched, it used to be one of the most cutting-edge technologies that one could ever imagine.
+However, with the introduction of 3G, 4G LTE, and 5G networks, this one has become a lesser preference for many people living in the United States.

 As a result, your mobile phone will be connected to the EDGE network or 2G network at one time or another.
 If you are a T-Mobile user, you will still be connected to its network despite being on a remote area or in area where 4G or 5G network strength is weak or non-existent.